 Grandpa had a sheep farm and Dan, Mike, and Sarah spent time on the farm especially when it came time for the sheep to lamb.
 There always seemed to be at least one orphaned lamb.
 Grandpa would have to bottle feed it so of course the kids loved to "help out".
 Mike brought a baby lamb for show and tell in Grade One.
 Mike said the teacher had never had such an interesting show and tell!

 Our first house we bought was a Victorian Home built in 1910.
 The prefect house for kids to play and hide in with all the nooks and crannies.
 This was our big move to Penticton.
 Mike and Dan shared a bedroom with bunk beds.
 Watson (the dog) liked the new house as well.
 We were all impressed that Watson never did his business in the yard but would walk over the churchyard several yards away and use that!

 Mike loved the Ninja Turtles and had almost all the characters.
-He could spend hours playing with.
-Years later when he was older he gave it all to his cousin Brandon.
-Brandon was very impressed!
+He could spend hours playing with the turtle with his vivid inmagination.